15350 Penitencia Creek Rd. San Jose, CA 95127

-Alum Rock Park staff offer a variety of educational programs for school children and other groups, and hosts a Summer Camp during the months of July.
+Alum Rock Park staff offer a variety of educational programs for school children and other groups, and hosts a Summer Camp during the months of June, July, and August.
 Summer Camp is open to children 5-14 years and includes hiking, exploring creek waters, bird watching and other recreational activities.
-On Friday the camp visits Emma Prusch Farm for a barbeque picnic.

 The Santa Clara County Open Space Authority offers free walks that meet inside Alum Rock Park.
 Please visit their website for information http://www.openspaceauthority.org/ .

 The unique east-west canyon and its steep sides contain many delicate plant and animal communities.
 Soils on the north canyon slopes are held in place by a variety of grasses, poison oak, holly leaf-cherry, sagebrush, and scattered live oak trees.
 Quiet, observant hikers can see black-tailed deer, brush rabbits and quail.
 Red tailed hawks and turkey vultures can frequently be seen riding the air currents over-head.

 The opposite or south side of the canyon offers a totally different natural community.
 Trees such as the California black oak, bay, madrone, and California buckeye are abundant, while smaller shrubs like the toyon, wild rose, and wild blackberries are found in more sunny areas.
 The chattering of gray squirrels and Steller's jays are common sounds.
 On rare occasions, a hiker might see - only for an instant - the elusive bobcat as it disappears into the dense brush.

 Penitencia Creek is lined with big-leaf maple white alder, and western sycamore.
 Wild honey-suckle vines, the arroyo and red willow add to its lush plant life.